Aegrotat and compassionate consideration for exams

 - For any application for aegrotat or compassionate consideration, all your coursework should be well above the minimum pass standard (normally a C+ or better).
 It is especially important that coursework marks achieved under exam conditions (eg, for written tests) are well above the minimum pass standard.

 - You can also apply for aegrotat and compassionate consideration for written tests.
+Note that applications for test consideration are not yet available online, and must therefore be submitted in hard copy.

 - If you have difficulties completing assignments due to personal circumstances, you should talk to your lecturer or course coordinator about options available within your department.